St Virgil's College offers a broad curriculum with specialist facilities in Science, Design & Technologies, Digital Technologies and the Arts.

 The drive for the St Virgil's College Middle School teaching philosophy is centred on relationships, liberated education and enriching life experiences.

-This teaching philosophy evokes deep learning through critical thinking, collaboration and relevant, real world examples.
-Embracing an integrated approach, we have been empowered to rethink the way we teach and reshape our course content, whilst maintaining high expectations.
+This teaching philosophy evokes deep learning through critical thinking, collaboration and relevant, real-world examples.
 Our boy friendly teaching environment is nestled within the framework of the Australian Curriculum and with our boys at the centre of our learning model, we have moved away from traditional classroom instruction towards a more holistic learning experience.

 Pedagogies that support deeper learning include personalised curriculum, collaborative learning, STEM activities and project-based inquiries.
 We aspire to deliver an educational program that increases educational outcomes by presenting our students with a curriculum that is relevant, challenging and engaging.
 We cater to the diverse learning needs of all boys.
 We believe that the key to success is celebrating relationships at the centre of all that we do and with this in mind, we limit the number of teachers that Middle Years learners engage with.

 Literacy is an integral part of every student's learning across the curriculum.
-As a school we have developed the subject of Literacy to cater for a differentiated population of students.
+As a school we have developed independent subjects of Literacy and Literacy Intervention to cater for a differentiated population of students.
 Boys are provided with a safe and supportive learning environment; while differentiated tasks are implemented based on a developmental continuum, allowing all students to access the curriculum at their level.

 Literacy across all year levels aims to: